Intermesh/groupoffice-docs/upgrade/debian.rst

          deb http://repo.group-office.com/ sixeight main

       .. note:: In 6.8 we switched from Ioncube to SourceGuardian.
 Please make sure SourceGuardian is installed.
          See point 7. at :ref:`install-debian`.
+If you're not using Ioncube for something else then you can uninstall it.

     - For 6.7 change it to::